Emmanuel Episcopal Greenwood

 Picture

 Disciples’ Kitchen is a hot meal program hosted by several churches in the western Albemarle and Waynesboro area.
 Emmanuel Episcopal serves lunch on the third Monday of even months, (February, April, June, August, October, and December) at the Second Presbyterian Church in Waynesboro.
-EEC serves a delicious breakfast on the third Saturday of odd months (January, March, May, July, September, and November) at the Basic United Methodist Church in Waynesboro.
-Those who are unable to attend the food service can still help by purchasing or preparing food, leaving items in the Emmanuel kitchen before 9:30 AM on the day we serve.
-For more information or volunteer with this worthy cause contact Barbara Fuhrman at btfuhrman(at)gmail.com.
+EEC serves a delicious breakfast on the third Saturday of odd months (January, March, May, July, September, and November) new permanent home for the program at Christ Tabernacle Church in Waynesboro (former location of Basic United Methodist Church).
+Those who are unable to attend the food service can still help by purchasing or preparing food.

 Emmanuel Family Meal Team